LuckyMaley/Hackathon2019/README.md

 ### Main ASP.NET project (Healthcare Management System)

 - The project contains some public pages and restricted pages
-- Users such as clerks, doctors, and nurses can access the restricted pages.
+- Users such as clerks, nurses, and doctors can access the restricted pages.

 ### SQL local database